All Episodes

 And I think this is one of the things that people tend to forget.

-And so I'm actually going to go a step further than you do and say, look, I think it's right, it's it's oh totally okay for the United States to say we're gonna get total control of our border.
+And so I'm actually going to go a step further than you do and say, look, I think it's right.

-We're gonna allow people to come in, as the president has said, he is for legal immigration.
+As the president has said, he is for legal immigration.

 So I want to start with the first principle.

-Well, that's that's the definition of a country.
+Well, that's the definition of a country.

 I mean, if you can't define who you are and you can't control your border, you're not a country.

-Uh and I think this starts there.
+And I think this starts there.

 The president has concluded that while it would be better to have the Congress act in a mature way, pass something positive, that the current Congress is incapable of doing that.

-And so he's exercising executive authority within a totally legal framework to reallocate money that already has been approved by Congress and to move it to this particular uh project.
+And so he's exercising executive authority within a totally legal framework to reallocate money that already has been approved by Congress and to move it to this particular project.

-And uh I have zero doubt that in the end he will be upheld by the Supreme Court.
+And I have zero doubt that in the end he will be upheld by the Supreme Court.

-The bill's a typical Washington swamp bill, and you know, they spend too much money, and it's they tried to lard this up too with obstacles for the president, although they were able, as I understand it now, to get a lot of that removed, which is pretty good.
+And they tried to lard this up, too, with obstacles for the president, although they were able, as I understand it now, to get a lot of that removed, which is pretty good.

-Um that gives the exact purpose to the president of the United States.
+That gives the exact purpose to the president of the United States.

 So I will assume the Ninth Circuit won't follow the text of the law passed by Congress, which is constitutional, or the fact that as commander-in-chief, the president has the authority, especially because he has a sworn oath to protect the country.